ember-learn/ember-cli-addon-docs/README.md

 ## Getting help

-Please open an issue or stop be #ec-addon-docs in Slack!
+Please open an issue or stop by #ec-addon-docs in Slack!

 ## About